-In Fiscal Year 2017, GOCO and the Colorado Health Foundation entered into a grant agreement which allocates \$4 million to GOCO over a 4-year period, contingent on meeting certain requirements.
-These funds will be monitored by the Colorado Health Foundation and should only be used for GOCO's Generation Wild (Formerly "Inspire") initiative on projects approved by the Colorado Health Foundation.
-GOCO has received the full \$4 million of the grant; \$1 million each year since Fiscal Year 2017.
+In Fiscal Year 2017, GOCO and the Colorado Health Foundation entered into a grant agreement which allocated \$4 million to GOCO over a 4-year period, contingent on meeting certain requirements.
+These funds were monitored by the Colorado Health Foundation and could only be used for GOCO's Generation Wild (Formerly "Inspire") initiative on projects approved by the Colorado Health Foundation.
+GOCO had received the full \$4 million of the grant in advances which provided approximately \$1 million each year from Fiscal Year 2017 to 2020.
 GOCO subsequently awarded the funds to Generation Wild grantees.
 The proceeds were initially classified as "Unearned Revenue" until the corresponding grant expense was incurred for the qualifying grants.
-The grant amount received as of June 30, 2020 has been properly distributed and used by Generation Wild grantees and has thus been allocated to grant income.
+The full grant amount has been distributed and used by Generation Wild grantees as of June 30, 2020, and the corresponding revenue reported as grant income as of June 30, 2020.